puetzp/pullconf/README.md

 # Pullconf

-Pullconf is a configuration management system focused on Debian GNU/Linux and other Debian-based Linux systems.
-For those familiar with other configuration management systems, Pullconf's approach bears  a strong resemblance to [Puppet](https://puppet.com).
-Most importantly it employs a pull-based approach to configuration management, meaning a client periodically fetches its configuration from a central server and applies it.

-The configuration that a client applies to itself is just a collection of resources (such as "file", "directory", "user" or "host").
-Pullconf infers dependencies between resources automatically to the extent it is able to.
+Pullconf is a **configuration management system** for Debian GNU/Linux and other Debian-based Linux servers.
+It is heavily influenced by [Puppet](https://puppet.com) (a popular and widely-used configuration management system).
+In contrast to other configuration management systems this project focuses a lot on simplicity and ease of use.
+Or to put it in other words: its primary goal is being *boring*.
+Ideally as boring as its uninspired name.

+Pullconf uses a simple client-server architecture: Clients communicate with a central server in order to retrieve a list of resources via an HTTP API.
+These resources are then applied on the client to achieve a desired state, e.g. create a file at a certain location.

+As the name implies Pullconf follows a **pull-based** approach to system configuration: a client actively fetches a designated list of resources and applies it according to a certain schedule.
+Pullconf thereby ensures that every resource maintains its desired state, e.g. that a file has specific content and is owned by a certain user.

+**Resources** such as a file, directory or user are defined in configuration files on the server.
+These files follow the [StrictYAML](https://hitchdev.com/strictyaml) syntax.

 Pullconf does not try to do anything revolutionary in the space of configuration management systems.
 In fact it tries to be as boring and straightforward as possible.
 It might fit your needs when: